Stop the Mental Load: 10 Ways to Organize a Chaos-Free Home

 Here’s how it works:

-• Day 1: Clothes.
-Empty every drawer, closet.
+- Day 1: Clothes.
+Empty every drawer and closet.
 Ask: Have I worn it in a year?
 Fits comfortably now?
 Donate or trash the rest.

-• Day 2: Kitchen.
-Ditch duplicate utensils, expired spices.
+- Day 2: Kitchen.
+Ditch duplicate utensils and expired spices.
 Keep only what you use weekly.

 In my house, we ditched 15 stuffed animals nobody played with.
 Result?
 Kids actually use the toy bins now, cutting “Where’s my dinosaur?” meltdowns by half.